AndyWhelan/DCU-Project-2025/README.md

 # TODO
-* Seems the graphs don't match when I change the frequency to 3MHz or 30MHz - expected? clc meaning matlab* Was there a reason behind choosing the discs per wavelength to be 20?
+* Seems the graphs don't match when I change the frequency to 3MHz or 30MHz - expected?
+* Was there a reason behind choosing the discs per wavelength to be 20?
 * Was there a reason why strip is chosen to be `40 \* wavelength`?
 * The `self` term for diagonal in MoM - demystify? e.g. the 1.781 number...
 * Plan of attack... what should I prioritize: